vjjy001/mvnmultprjstemplate/README.md

 # Maven with multiple project

-The project is to shown how to using maven to configure multiple project.
+The project is to show how to using maven to configure multiple project.

 In these example there are three projects which are app, core and web.